Paubox/paubox-rails/README.md

 end
 ```

-Keep your API credentials out of version control.
-Set these environmental variables in a file that's not checked into version control, such as config/application.yml or config/secrets.yml.
+Note: Keep your unencrypted API credentials out of version control.
+Set as environment variables in a file that's not checked into version control, such as config/application.yml or config/secrets.yml.
+Better yet, use Rails Encrypted Secrets.

 ### Setting ActionMailer Delivery Method